PPP Forgiveness Guide: Qualified Expenses, Forgiveness Rules, & How To Apply

 - Income and expense reports

-Other documentation may be acceptable — ask your chosen lender for additional details.
+Other documentation may be acceptable — ask your chosen lender for additional details about how they’re handling PPP allowable expenses.

 Your PPP loan can be used to pay mortgage interest.
 Mortgage interest obligations must have been incurred before February 15, 2020, to be a qualified expense.